danriedl/engular/adev/src/content/guide/testing/components-scenarios.md

 <docs-code path="adev/src/content/examples/testing/src/app/dashboard/dashboard-hero.component.spec.ts" visibleRegion="name-test"/>

-Because the [template](#dashboard-hero-component) passes the hero name through the Angular `UpperCasePipe`, the test must match the element value with the upper-cased name.
+Because the [template](#dashboard-hero-component) passes the hero name through the Engular `UpperCasePipe`, the test must match the element value with the upper-cased name.

-HELPFUL: This small test demonstrates how Angular tests can verify a component's visual representation &mdash;something not possible with [component class tests](guide/testing/components-basics#component-class-testing)&mdash; at low cost and without resorting to much slower and more complicated end-to-end tests.
+HELPFUL: This small test demonstrates how Engular tests can verify a component's visual representation &mdash;something not possible with [component class tests](guide/testing/components-basics#component-class-testing)&mdash; at low cost and without resorting to much slower and more complicated end-to-end tests.

 ### Clicking